ktravaglini/BIOC281/Classes/2/Tutorial 2 Instructions.md

 ```

 ### Switch to the persistent terminal window
 The resources we requested on Monday should be ready to go.
-Tho check specifics issue "squeue" command:
+To check specifics issue "squeue" command:
 ```bash
 squeue -u <SUNetID>
 ```